Are you guilty of throwing money away?

 I think of it this way.
 My husband works hard to provide for our family.
-He had to work X amount of minutes to earn $6 for those razors that I couldn’t use.
-I want to use that money wisely so that he is not working in vain.
+He had to work X amount of minutes to earn $6 for those razors that I couldn’t use, and I want to use that money wisely so that he is not working in vain.

-Here are six ways that I have been guilty of throwing money away and maybe you have too!
+Here are some specific ways I have been guilty of throwing money away and maybe you have too.

 1. Shopping Without a List